RieksJ/t3-method/t3-method.md

 ## 5. The Groningen Experiment

 The 'Groningen Experiment' is an experiment that was conducted at the TNO location in Groningen (hence the name).
 The expermiment aimed at validating the hypothesis "TNOers that conscientiously apply the T3 mehod are more efficient and effective in executing activities than those that do not."

+This chapter elaborates on the experiment, providing all information readers may need if they wanted to conduct a similar experiment in their own context.

 The experiment consisted of:
 1. Finding a set of TNOers that commit to use the method for some time.
-3. Doing feedback sessions (once every 2/3 weeks, during 3 months) so as to support and stimulate participants to fulfill their commitment, and obtain all sorts of feedback related to the efficiency/effectivity, etc.
+2. Doing feedback sessions (once every 2/3 weeks, during 3 months) so as to support and stimulate participants to fulfill their commitment, and obtain all sorts of feedback related to the efficiency/effectivity, etc.
-4. Collecting the feedback, analyse it, etc.
+3. Collecting the feedback, analyse it, etc.
-5. Writing a document that at least summarizes the experiment and its results.
+4. Writing a document that at least summarizes the experiment and its results.

 The main risk we identified for this experiment is that participants would prematurely leave the experiment, as this could cause the following objectives to not be realized (as well as we could like):
 - Participants can independently use the method where and when that helps them save time by becoming more efficient and effective;